Monterey, California: Attractions

 Cannery Row is a historic industrial district west of downtown Monterey.
 Several companies operated large sardine canneries and packing houses from the 1920s until the 1950s when the sardines were overfished and the industry collapsed.
 The neighborhood was a minor tourist attraction until the late 1980s when the Monterey Bay Aquarium bought the former Hovden Cannery and built their aquarium around it.
 The Aquarium revitalized the neighborhood and it is now the number one tourist destination on the Monterey Peninsula.
 It is home to more than 600 species of plants and animals.
 Several of the canneries burnt down in the 1970s and some of their empty foundations are still visible along the oceanfront.
 A free heritage trolley transports visitors between downtown Monterey and the Aquarium during the summer.

 Once called Ocean View Boulevard, the street was renamed Cannery Row in 1953 in honor of writer John Steinbeck, who had written a well-known novel of the same name.
 It has now become a tourist attraction with numerous establishments located in former cannery buildings, including Cannery Row Antique Mall which is located in the most historically intact cannery building open to the public.
 Other historical buildings in this district include Wing Chong Market, The American Tin Cannery which is a shopping mall, Doc Rickett's lab, next door to the aquarium and only open to the public a few times a year, and some of the water tanks written about by Steinbeck.
 A few privately owned and operated fishing companies still exist on Cannery Row, housed on piers located a short distance from the historic district frequented by tourists.
 Cannery Row is now considered the historic cannery district from Foam St. to the ocean.

 The Governor Juan Bautista Alvarado House is California Historical Landmark number #348.
-The adobe house was seriously damaged in January, 2023, during the 2022–2023 California floods.
+The adobe house was seriously damaged in January 2023 during the 2022–2023 California floods.

 Lake El Estero is a popular Monterey park.
-Recreation opportunities include paddle boats, the Dennis the Menace Park (named after the comics character Dennis the Menace), and a skate park designed by local skaters.
+Recreation opportunities include paddleboats, the Dennis the Menace Park (named after the comics character Dennis the Menace), and a skate park designed by local skaters.
 Birders are especially fond of this park due to its easy accessibility and the diversity of birdlife it attracts.